New Mexico Marijuana Trafficking Laws

 How Many Grams of Weed Is Considered Trafficking in New Mexico?

-Under the Cannabis Regulation Act, New Mexicans 21 and older may buy, possess, or use up to 2 ounces of cannabis, 16 grams of cannabis concentrates, or 800 milligrams of infused edibles.
+Under the Cannabis Regulation Act, New Mexico residents aged 21 and older may buy, possess, or use up to 2 ounces of cannabis, 16 grams of cannabis concentrates, or 800 milligrams of infused edibles.

 Per Section 31-18 of the New Mexico Statutes, the state treats marijuana possession with intent to distribute the same as marijuana distribution.
 Therefore an individual may be charged with a drug trafficking offense if found with more than 8 ounces of marijuana.